ankur-286/LAR_Program/workdir/prompts.md

 ```
 Your Role: You are an expert software engineer and are tasked with implementing a highly scalable, event-driven system as per HLD and LLD.
 Refer to the Task section for more details.
 Plan for the work ahead and write your steps in an md file (workdir/unit-1-implementation-plan.md) with checkboxes for each step in the plan.
 If any step needs my clarification, add a note in the step to get my confirmation.
 Do not make critical decisions on your own.
 Upon completing the plan, ask for my review and approval.
 After my approval, you can go ahead to execute the same plan one step at a time.
 Once you finish each step, mark the checkboxes as done in the plan.
 Your Task: Refer to workdir/construction/{unit name}/ folder for the hld and lld.
 Generate a very simple and intuitive implementation for the same.
 Assume the repositories and the event stores are in-memory and mock any external dependencies or inputs.
 Generate the classes in respective individual files but keep them in the workdir/src/{unit name}/ directory.
-Create a react based advanced dashboard/ui that can be run locally to verify the implementation.
+Create a simple demo script or a html based ui that can be run locally to verify the implementation.
 ```